Contact

 Extending a lease or buying the freehold can often help resolve this, although the processes can be technical and sometimes expensive.

-When a lease runs out, ownership technically returns to the freeholder unless the lease is extended.
+When a lease expires, the leaseholder no longer has any ownership rights in relation to the property.
 While this is rare in practice, and most leaseholders act well before expiry, it highlights the importance of monitoring your lease length.

 What is commonhold?